What You’ll Learn 📊

 Publisher setup

-The publisher sends messages to the broker on specific topics, which are delivered to subscribers.
-To set it up, follow the instructions below:
+The publisher sends messages to the broker on specific topics, which are then delivered to subscribers.
+To configure it, follow the instructions below:

 set Broker URL/IP to historian.dewesoft.com